Hamburg: Geography

 Hamburg is at a sheltered natural harbour on the southern fanning-out of the Jutland Peninsula, between Continental Europe to the south and Scandinavia to the north, with the North Sea to the west and the Baltic Sea to the northeast.
 It is on the River Elbe at its confluence with the Alster and Bille.
 The city centre is around the Binnenalster ("Inner Alster") and Außenalster ("Outer Alster"), both formed by damming the River Alster to create lakes.
 The islands of Neuwerk, Scharhörn, and Nigehörn, 100 km away in the Hamburg Wadden Sea National Park, are also part of the city of Hamburg.

-The neighborhoods of Neuenfelde, Cranz, Francop and Finkenwerder are part of the Altes Land (old land) region, the largest contiguous fruit-producing region in Central Europe.
+The neighbourhoods of Neuenfelde, Cranz, Francop and Finkenwerder are part of the Altes Land (old land) region, the largest contiguous fruit-producing region in Central Europe.
 Neugraben-Fischbek has Hamburg's highest elevation, the Hasselbrack at 116.2 m AMSL.
 Hamburg borders the states of Schleswig-Holstein and Lower Saxony.

 Climate

-Hamburg has an oceanic climate (Köppen: Cfb), influenced by its proximity to the coast and maritime influences that originate over the Atlantic Ocean.
+Hamburg has an oceanic climate (Köppen: Cfb; Trewartha: Dobk), influenced by its proximity to the coast and maritime influences that originate over the Atlantic Ocean.
 The location in the north of Germany provides extremes greater than typical marine climates, but definitely in the category due to the prevailing westerlies.
 Nearby wetlands enjoy a maritime temperate climate.
 The amount of snowfall has varied greatly in recent decades.
 In the late 1970s and early 1980s, heavy snowfall sometimes occurred, the winters of recent years have been less cold, with snowfall just a few days per year.